Tobi29/scapes-engine/README.md

   * [MariaDB](https://mariadb.org) (MariaDB, JVM only)

 ## Tile Maps
-Basic classes for storing tile maps
+Basic classes for storing tile maps.

+A JVM-only parser for [Tiled](https://mapeditor.org) maps can be found in the LibTiled artifact, which in turn is loosely based on their old Java library.

 ### Artifacts
   * TileMaps
   * TileMapsJS
   * TileMapsJVM
+  * LibTiledJVM

 ## Engine
 General purpose engine foundation